 It is important that we are open and transparent about our impacts and we are assessed by several sustainability rating agencies on our ESG performance.
 Vattenfall is again in 2021 at leadership level for its climate efforts with an A- score rated by the non-profit organisation on environmental transparency Carbon Disclosure Project (CDP).

 Climate change affects Vattenfall – through physical effects on our assets and operations e.g. from extreme weather events, or through changes associated with the transition to a fossil-free society.
-We are committed to our goal of enabling fossil-free living within one generation and have a high focus on adapting to change, as a way to ensure safe operations and security of supply.
+We are committed to our goal of fossil freedom and have a high focus on adapting to change, as a way to ensure safe operations and security of supply.
 This also enables us to secure a resilient business and capture future opportunities.

 Our focus areas for climate change adaptation are the following: